upamanyudas/upamanyudas.github.io/_posts/work/2020-02-05-zoo-portraits-ii.markdown

   {% include fotorama-gallery.html %}
 </p>

-Two years back, a visit to Alipore Zoo on a rainy afternoon, yielded some [portraits of the residents](https://upamanyu.in/works/2015/zoo-portraits){:target="_blank"}.
-This was before I became connected with the caueses of wildlife conservation and deciced on a career path that took me there.
+Five years back, a visit to Alipore Zoo on a rainy afternoon, yielded some [portraits of the residents](https://upamanyu.in/works/2015/zoo-portraits){:target="_blank"}.
+The camera was a new tool for me then, and I was learning to use it to the fullest.
+That visit sparked the humble beginnings of a new life for me, I became connected with the caueses of wildlife conservation and deciced on a career path that took me towards filmaking.

-This time, while returning to New Zealand, I took a detour of through Melbourne to meed a friend.
+This time, while returning to New Zealand, I had to take a detour through Melbourne to meet a friend.
 And sure enoungh, I had to visit the Zoo there!
 The animals gave me fantastic photo ops.
 And I had a delight, trying out my new Panasonic LUMIX S1H.

 So this is Zoo Portraits II.
 Hope you like them.